-Foreign service providers who post workers temporarily in Iceland in connection with provision of service, are obligated to notify the directorate and provide certain information.
+Foreign service providers who post workers temporarily in Iceland in connection with provision of service, and self-employed individuals are required to notify the directorate and provide certain information.

 Act no 45/2007 applies to foreign service providers who post workers temporarily in Iceland in connection with provision of service.
 The aim of the act is to clarify requirements and tighten monitoring of the compliance to Icelandic collective agreements and other terms and conditions of service which apply to working facilities, health and safety.
 The act takes into account the provisions of the EEA Agreement and the EU Directives on trade in services and in addition to promoting competition on an equal footing between Icelandic and foreign undertakings, it is intended to discourage social dumping.

 Act No. 45/2007 prescribes the duty of a foreign service provider or self-employed individual intending to operate in Iceland for total more than ten working days in each twelve-month period to register at the Directorate of Labour and provide certain information.
 The registration shall be made at least by first the day of operations.

 Exemption from service companies’ obligation to provide information applies in cases involving services that consist of specialist assembly, installation, monitoring or repairs of equipment, which is not intended to take more than four weeks in each twelve-month period.
 In such cases the company is not required to register at the directorate.